Higher limits over the fusion orbit category: Dwyer spaces for homology decompositions

 Our main example of a $G$-category is a category obtained by applying Grothendieck construction to a functor $F : \bD \to G$-sets.
 In this case the Grothendick construction is a category $\bD \wr F$ whose objects are pairs $(d, x)$ where $d\in \Ob (\bD)$ and $x\in F(d)$.
 A morphism $(d, x) \to (d', x')$ is a pair $(\alpha, x)$ such that $\alpha : d \to d'$ is a morphism in $\bD$ such that $F(\alpha ) (x)=x'$.
 The composition of morphisms is defined by $(\alpha',x') \circ (\alpha, x)= (\alpha' \circ \alpha, x)$.
 The $G$-action on $\bD \wr F$ is given by $g(d, x)=(d, gx)$ and $g(\alpha, x)=(\alpha, gx)$ for every $g\in G$.
 There is a natural isomorphism of simplicial sets

-(see Thomason \cite[Thm 1.2]{Thomason} and \cite[p.
-3]{Ramras} for details).
-It is easy to see that this isomorphism an isomorphism of $G$-simplicial sets, so the fixed point subspaces and orbit spaces of $X=\hocolim _{d \in \bD} F$ can be computed using the nerve of the category $\cN (\bD \wr F)$.
+(see \cite[Thm 1.2]{Thomason} and \cite[p.~3]{Ramras} for details).
+It is easy to see that this isomorphism an isomorphism of $G$-simplicial sets, so the fixed point subspaces and the orbit space of $X=|\hocolim _{d \in \bD} F|$ can be computed using the nerve $\cN (\bD \wr F)$.

+\begin{remark} Throughout the paper whenever it makes sense we will work in the category of simplicial sets and call a simplicial set a \emph{space} and a $G$-simplicial set a \emph{$G$-space}.
+Note that the geometric realization of a $G$-space is a $G$-CW-complex, so we can associate to a $G$-space $X$ a chain complex $C_* (X^?; R)$ over (fusion) orbit category using its geometric realization.
+This allows us to apply the theorems proved for $G$-CW-complexes to $G$-spaces. \end{remark}

+In the following subsections, $G$ is a discrete group and $\cC$ denotes an arbitrary collection of subgroups in $G$.